dojo/docs/util/doctools/generate.rst

 Defining Namespaces
 ===================

 The namespaces are defined in util/docscripts/modules, using a simple properties file.
-This should be named ``your_namespace.module.properties`` (e.g. ``util/docscripts/modules/mycompany.module.properties``) and it contains a simple namspace to dojo-relative-path mapping:
+This should be named ``your_namespace.module.properties`` (e.g. ``util/docscripts/modules/mycompany.module.properties``) and it contains a simple namespace to path mapping:

 .. code-block :: javascript
 	:linenos: